 should be used to place its private data in a suitable area.
-Due to the paging system, the data area cannot be divided into smaller parts than 2000B (2000 octal) words.
+Due to the paging system, the data area cannot be divided into parts smaller than 2000B (2000 octal) words.
 The data of that segment will be placed contiguously from that address.
-The first page (2000B locations) of the data space is used to store segment information.
+The first page (2000B locations) of the data spacve is used to store segment information.

 External data may be shared between segments simply by linking the program files together.
-No entry names need to be specified.
 Data on a linked segment will not be available before that segment has been entered (must have been called from another segment).
 The data applies until another overlapping segment is activated.

-If the LINK-TO command is given prior to a LOAD command, the defined data entries in the files linked will be regarded as defined in the current program file.
-The entries will not be defined from any LOAD commands following LINK-TO, but will be linked from the link files at FXIT.
+If the LINK-TO command is given prior to a LOAD command, the defined data entries (including COMMON areas in the files linked) will be regarded as defined in the current program file.
+The entries will not be defined from any LOAD commands following LINK-TO, but will be linked from the link files at EXIT.

 If a FORTRAN COMMON area is to be linked from another segment, it is defined by linking the program file where the common area is defined to the current program file.
 All common areas not defined (by LOAD or by LINK-TO), will be defined when the EXIT command is performed.
+More details about FORTRAN COMMON are given on p.
+50.

-When using the multisegment system, the start address is $\mathbf{0}$ and the restart address is 1 for the programs created.
+When using the multisegment system, the start address is 0 and the restart address is 1 for the programs created.